 Pride Month had humble beginnings: It initially began as Gay Pride Day, observed annually on the last Sunday in June.

 As awareness increased, more activities and events were planned throughout the month and eventually, it evolved into the month-long observance, aptly named Pride Month.

 In 1999, President Bill Clinton officially declared June as Gay and Lesbian Pride Month, setting aside the month as a time to recognize the LGBTQ community’s achievements and support the community.

 The rainbow flag is universally recognized as the symbol for LGBTQ pride.
-Created by Gilbert Baker, a renowned San Francisco activist, the flag was flown for the first time at the 1978 San Francisco Gay Freedom Day celebration.
+It was created by renowned San Francisco activist Gilbert Baker.

-According to Baker, what inspired him about the rainbow was that it represented all the genders, races and stands for “the rainbow of humanity.”
-Each of the six colors of the rainbow flag represent a different aspect of the LGBTQ movement including life, healing, sunlight, nature, serenity and spirit.
+Each of the six colors of the rainbow flag represent a different aspect of the LGBTQ movement: life, healing, sunlight, nature, serenity and spirit.

 How can I celebrate Pride Month?

-One of the largest celebrations happens in New York City, the birthplace of modern gay rights movement.
-The NYC Pride parade, which is held on June 26 this year, is the country's biggest Pride Month parade, with roughly 2 million attending in 2018.
+One of the largest Pride events occurs in New York City, the birthplace of modern gay rights movement.
+The NYC Pride parade, held on June 25 this year, is the one of the country's biggest Pride Month parades drawing nearly 2 million attendees.

-Here’s a list of other notable U.S. Pride Month events happening this year:
+Here’s a list of other U.S. cities hosting Pride Month events this year: